 Its requires careful aim to get the right target reading long enough for the unit to calculate a speed.
 This is not easy when the targets are moving at highway speed.
-And lasers may have three beams instead of one to get an average over a larger sea than a single beam would produce.
-This can also result in errors if any other vehicles are in the vicinity of the target vehicle.
-At present, Lieder is restricted to the state of mode, it cannot be run from a moving vehicle.
-It is typically used in the scenario where one officer runs the Lieder while several others up the mode.
-Sometimes model of the targeted vehicle, most often, the officer runs see which vehicles his cohort are pulling over and provides continued when he sees they have the right one.
-Lieder are not subject to the scenario when he sees they have the right one.
-Lieder are not subject to the scenario when he sees they have the right one.
+And lasers may have three beams instead of one to get an average over a larger area than a single beam would produce, this can also result in errors if any other vehicles are in the vicinity of the target vehicle.

+At present, Lieder is restricted to the stationary mode, it cannot be run from a moving vehicle.
+It is typically used in the "wolf pack" scenario where one officer runs the Lieder while several others up the road pull over vehicles he has identified.

+The identification process includes make, color, type and sometimes model of the targeted vehicle, most often, the officer running the Lieder can see which vehicles his cohort are pulling over and provides confirmation via radio when he sees they have the right one.

-use radio signals.
-It is subject to failures in inclement weather but very few departments would risk destroying an expensive laser unit in the rain.
+Lieder are not subject to radio interference because it does not use radio signals.
+It is subject to failures in inclement weather but very few departments would risk destroying an expensive laser unit in the rain, laser detectors are on the market but they have no value in reality.

-Laser detectors are on the market but they have no value in reality.
-Laser beams are detectable, in the same way the sound of a guillotine is detectable to the condemned, he hears it just before his head is lopped off.
-Lasers do not emit a broad, fan type beam over great distances.
-The laser is not turned on until the operator has a target vehicle in sight so there is nothing for a laser detector to detect until it is too late.
-Lieder, like radar, can give readings almost instantly, car and Driver Magazine reported in their November 1993 issue that the use of powerful lights may reduce, and sometimes defeat, liar's effectiveness and buy time for drivers to slow down after their lieder detectors go off.
+Laser beams are detectable, in the same way the sound of a guillotine is detectable to the condemned, and he hears it just before his head is lopped off, lasers do not emit a broad, fan type beam over great distances.

+The laser is not turned on until the operator has a target vehicle in sight so there is nothing for a laser detector to detect until it is too late, lieder, like radar, can give readings almost instantly, car and Driver Magazine reported in their November 1993 issue that the use of powerful lights may reduce, and sometimes defeat, liar's effectiveness and buy time for drivers to slow down after their lieder detectors go off.

 Every state has laws on how bright and how many lights you can have on the front of your car.
-What's allowed, typically no more than 300 candlepower total, is far below that required to defeat police lasers.
-Lasers could be jammed if your car was equipped with extremely powerful lights covered with an infrared band filter.
-All lights produce some infrared light, but this filter blocks all-light except that in the 904 nanometer range, which is that of police laser.
+What's allowed, typically no more than 300 candlepower total, is far below that required to defeat police lasers, lasers could be jammed if your car was equipped with extremely powerful lights covered with an infrared band filter.
+All lights produce some infrared light, but this filter blocks all light except that in the 904 nanometer range, which is that of police laser.

-The FCC does not govern lighting so laser hammers are legal from this aspect.
-By sending out an infrared light similar to that of the laser gun, the receiving diode in the laser gun can't make a determination between reflected laser guns light and "jamming" light from the car, the laser gun would not get a reading.
+The FCC does not govern lighting so laser hammers are legal from this aspect, by sending out an infrared light similar to that of the laser gun, the receiving diode in the laser gun can't make a determination between reflected laser guns light and "jamming" light from the car, the laser gun would not get a reading.